kisoku/resume/README.md

 * Primarily responsible for QOSP's Chef Server infrastructure
 * Provided mentoring and guidance to members of both development and operations teams
 * Represented Qualcomm's interests at Chef community events
+* Wrote docker-based package builder used by several of QOSP's product lines

 System Administrator, Newedge